 Each term a page of home learning activities will be sent home in your child's book bag.
 These help to involve you in your child's learning through simple and fun activities.
 You can choose an activity to complete each week or save them up to complete all at once.
 You and your child can choose how you record these activities in your 'Home Learning' book, e.g. photos, parent comments, drawings, writing.
-Remember to record WOW moments in your book as well - these are special moments that you share with your child at home, such as: achievements at clubs, interesting facts your child tells you, first attempts at ... writing, singing phonics songs etc.
+Remember to record WOW moments in your book as well - these are special moments that you share with your child at home, such as: achievements at clubs, interesting facts your child tells you, first attempts at ... writing, singing, phonics, maths, role play, reading etc.

 Make your 'Home Learning' book special by decorating it, you could use stickers, colour it, or cover it with special paper and write your name on it.